AST Transformation

 - Safe Division Transformer - Protects against division by zero

 This order ensures that dependencies between transformations are properly handled.
-For example, PersistentSeries transformation must happen before both Persistent and Series transformations
+For example, PersistentSeries transformation must happen before both Persistent and Series transformations, and Function Isolation must run after them because it routes calls based on the state slots they allocated.

 Each transformation step modifies the Python AST to implement Pine Script behavior while maintaining Python syntax and readability.